-When a UNIX printer is re-configured as a private printer, print jobs directed to it by UNIX users are queued by the UNIX spooler until the UNIX printer interface is reenabled.

-The procedures for changing a UNIX system printer into a Reality X private printer and restoring it to being a system printer again are detailed in the Reality X Reference Manual Volume 3: Administration.

-6.1.7 REALITY Release 7.0 Compatibility

-The Reality X spooler is based on Release 7.0, therefore many of the Release 7.0 TCL commands and procedures described in the Release 7.0 manual Using the Spooler are similar for Reality X. However, there are some operational differences from Release 7.0, particularly when using a system printer.
-This chapter details the differences and should be used together with the Release 7.0 manual, Using The Spooler.
+When a UNIX printer is re-configured as a private printer, print jobs directed to it by UNIX users are queued by the UNIX spooler until the UNIX printer interface is re-enabled.
+The procedures for changing a UNIX system printer into a Reality X private printer and restoring it to being a system printer again are detailed in the Reality X Reference Manual Volume 3: Administration .
+REALITY Release 7.0 Compatibility The Reality X spooler is based on Release 7.0, therefore many of the TCL commands and procedures described in the Release 7.0 manual Using the Spooler are similar for Reality X. However, there are some operational differences from Release 7.0, particularly when using a system printer.
+This chapter details the differences and should be used together with the Release 7.0 manual, Using The Spooler .
 Release 7.0 Compatibility for Reality X Devices Use of the spooler when printing to a Reality X device is largely compatible with Release 7.0.
 Where small differences exist these are highlighted in this chapter.
 Release 7.0 Compatibility for System Printers When despooling to a system printer, where print jobs are queued and despooled by UNIX, the functionality of TCL spooler commands is substantially different from that of REALITY Release 7.0, as Reality X is unable to control and monitor the despooling processes.
-For example, SP-STATUS and SP- JOBS cannot be used to control or monitor the UNIX system printers and Ip queues directly.
+For example, SP-STATUS and SP- JOBS cannot be used to control or monitor the UNIX system printers and lp queues directly.
 Therefore, the SP-STATUS and SP-JOBS screens only display status information about the Reality X form queues.
 Action codes are provided on the SP-STATUS and SP-JOBS screens to interrogate the UNIX spooler for information about the UNIX system queues and devices.
 They are Action Code 11 - LIST SYS Q's on the SP-STATUS screen and Action Code 15 - LIST SYSTEM JOBS on the SP-JOBS screen.
 The impact on TCL functionality of the two stage queuing system for controlling UNIX system printers also extends to a number of the other spooler commands, such as, SP-EJECT, SP-DEVICE, SP-SKIP, and so on.
 Differences from Release 7.0 are detailed in this chapter.
 Print Job Security One important difference between Reality X and Release 7.0 is in the area of job security in the spooler queues.
-Release 7.0 type password verification is not supported by the SP-MOVEQ, SP-SWITCH, SPDELETE, SP-EDIT or SP-CLEAR verbs.
+Release 7.0 type password verification is not supported by the SP-MOVEQ, SP-SWITCH, SP-DELETE, SP-EDIT or SP-CLEAR verbs.
 Instead restrictions are placed on these verbs so that they cannot be used on a print job when the P option is assigned, unless: • the command is invoked from the SYSMAN or SYSPROG accounts, • the user invoking the command has the same REALITY user-id as the user-id under which print job to be manipulated was created.
 Refer to the description of SP-ASSIGN for additional information.
-Printers UNIX system printers should comply with the ISO standard 646 which specifies a different character set (UK1) from the UK2 character set supported by printers used by REALITY Release 7.0.
-Hence upgrading is required.
-However, despooling a form queue to a Reality X PTR device/private printer does allow the use of a current UK2 compatible printer without compatibility problems, so long as it remains isolated from the UNIX environment.
-Refer to the Chapter 11 for more details.